uskhalil/Decentralized-Smart-City-of-Things---DSCoT/README.txt

 /src/nft_Interface.sol

   The proposed DSCoT functions and comments were also defined in the interface which provides the extended version of non-fungible tokens (NFTs), defined in the Ethereum Request for Comment ERC-721.
 It helped define a standard interface using wallet applications to work with proposed NFT as DSCoT architecture on Ethereum platforms.
 The nft_interface.sol defines an interface in solidity which was further inherited in DSCoT.sol smart contract to enhance the proposed functionality of the non-fungible tokens (NFTs) in a cyber-physical system for the smart city architecture.

+/docs/demo
+  The  REMIX Documentation file presents the graphical demo of the DSCoT software.
+For details read the file readme.txt found in the demo folder.

+/images
+	Demonstration files with document geometry data.
+For details read the file readme.txt found in the demo folder.

+		The proposed DSCoT architecture abstract, graphical representation is provided with a brief description in the Abstract.

 ———————————————
 CREDITS